chriskirknielsen/chriskirknielsen.com/src/en/pages/about.md

 {%- set profile %}{% include 'components/about/ckn-profile.njk' %}{% endset -%}
 {{- profile | htmlmin | safe }}

 As a kid, I spent hours on Microsoft Paint, until I discovered Photoshop (I had a *totally* valid licence).
 I learned some code to customise MySpace pages, and eventually made my own websites.
-I even paid for domains and hosting, and proclamed myself **"webmaster"** before I even had zits — the hubris.
+I even paid for domains and hosting, and proclaimed myself **"webmaster"** before I even had zits — the hubris.
 After graduating, I **studied graphic design** for 4 years, then did some freelancing, juggling between design work, video editing, and code for a few years with neat clients, before focusing on **web development.**

 </div>

 Writing code and having a thing show up on the screen felt (and still feels) a little like <em class="about-emoji" data-emoji="✨">magic</em>.
-Currently, I work at MOJO PSG as a senior front-end dev with a wonderful team, trying to make **accessible and performant** web pages, and learning new things in this constantly evolving field.
+Currently, I work at MOJO PSG as a senior front-end dev with a wonderful team, striving to make **accessible and performant** web pages, and learning new things in this constantly evolving field.

 {% include 'components/about/visubezier.njk' %}